Classes

 In this class we will be building the very beautiful and practical Roubo split top bench, that has become very popular in recent years, despite being first made hundreds of years ago.
 Each participant will custom fit her/his bench to their own needs for height and length, for their choice of woods and hardware, and a number of other special options.
 These will literally be one-of-a-kind pieces.

 Because of the special nature of this project, class registration will need be made far in advance for several reasons.
 First, class size will be strictly limited, lumber must be purchased and stored at Ebanista so that it will have extra time to season and stabilize to ensure that these benches will be around for a very long time.
 Class tuition covers studio time, instruction and basic material costs, such as sandpaper and glue.
 Lumber costs and hardware costs are the responsibility of each student, as individual choices will likely vary.
 Besides having a very special piece of your work to take home at the end of this class, you should see a noticeable leap forward in your woodworking skills, as building a workbench requires a broad range of woodworking skills.
-As usual, contact the school with any questions.
-We recommend signing up as soon as you can, class sells out, and is only offered once per year.

 This product is currently out of stock and unavailable.

-SKU: nextlevel Category:
+SKU: WorkBench Category:

 Chair Making